dolphindb/api-java/README.md

 ```
 boolean success = conn.connect("localhost", 8848, "admin", "123456");
 ```
-When the connection is successful without the username and password, the script runs under the guest permission.
-If you need to upgrade the permissions in subsequent runs, you can log in to get the permission by calling `conn.login('admin', '123456', true)`.
+If the connection is established without using a username and password, we only have guest privileges.
+To be granted more privileges, we can log in by calling `conn.login('admin', '123456', true)`.

-### 3.Run a script
+### 3.Run script

-The syntax for running the DolphinDB script in Java is as follows:
+Use the following statement to run DolphinDB script in Java:

 ```
 conn.run("script");
 ```
 The maximum length of the script is 65,535 bytes.

-If the script contains only one statement, such as an expression, DolphinDB returns a data object; otherwise it returns a NULL object.
-If the script contains more than one statement, the last object will be returned.
-If the script contains an error or there is a network problem, it throws an IOException.

-### 4. Run a function
+### 4. Execute functions

-Method `run` also supports DolphinDB built-in functions and user defined functions to run on remote DolphinDB server.
+We can use method `run` to execute DolphinDB built-in functions or user defined functions on a remote DolphinDB server.

-The following example shows how the Java program calls DolhinDB's `add` function.
-The `add` function has two parameters.
-The calling method will be different based on the location of the parameters.
-The following examples show the sample code in three cases:
+The following examples show 3 ways to call DolphinDB's built-in function `add` function in Java, depending on the location of the parameters `x` and `y` of the `add` function.

-* All parameters are on the DolphinDB Server side
+* Both parameters are on DolphinDB server

-The variables x, y have been generated on the server side in advance by the java program.
+If both variables `x` and `y` have been generated on DolphinDB server by Java applications,
 ```
 conn.run("x = [1,3,5];y = [2,4,6]")
 ```
-Then in the Java side to add these two vectors, you only need to use the `run(script)` method directly.
+then we can use `run(script)` directly.
 ```
 public void testFunction() throws IOException{
     Vector result = (Vector)conn.run("add(x,y)");